 Keratin treatments deposit a protein formula that adheres to the hair shaft.
 This forms a protective barrier against humidity and heat.
-Keratin also flows into weak spots in the cuticle to temporarily strengthen, repair damage, and make hair more elastic.
+Keratin also flows into weak spots in the cuticle to temporarily strengthen it, repair damage, and make the hair more elastic.

 - Trissola – organic formula, added amino acids for shine

-The treatment goes by names like Brazilian Blowout and keratin smoothing treatment.
-But they all work similarly to temporarily transform curls or waves into straighter, shinier and more manageable hair.
+The treatments go by names like Brazilian Blowout and Keratin Smoothing Treatment.
+But they all work similarly to temporarily transform curls or waves into straighter, shinier, and more manageable hair.

 Once you pay for the service, a logical next question is: how long does a keratin treatment last?

 The first treatment provides the most dramatic results.
-You’ll notice glass-like shine and loose waves becoming pin-straight if your hair is naturally curly.
-Most keratin treatments last 2-5 months, gradually fading until your natural texture returns.
+You will notice a glass-like shine and loose waves becoming pin-straight if your hair is naturally curly.
+Most keratin treatments last 2–5 months, gradually fading until your natural texture returns.

 You can generally go up to 6 months between treatments.
 Doing another round extends the results as keratin continues adhering to and reinforcing the hair shaft over time.
 Some people stretch treatments to 2-3 times a year for cost savings.